IanLunn/Sequence/DOCUMENTATION.md

 #### `swipeHammerOptions`

 - Type: An object
-- Default: `{prevent_mouseevents: true}`
+- Default: `{prevent_mouseevents: true, drag_min_distance: 10, stop_browser_behavior: false}`

 Options to be used in the third-party Hammer.js library that powers touch functionality.
 See the [Hammer.js Wiki](https://github.com/EightMedia/hammer.js/wiki/Getting-Started#gesture-options) for a complete list of options.

+Default options:

-By default, `prevent_mouseevents` is enabled to stop a mouse cursor from triggering touch events on a desktop computer.
+- `prevent_mouseevents` is enabled to stop a mouse cursor from triggering touch events on a desktop computer
+- `drag_min_distance` is set to 10.
+This is minimum drag distance the user must swipe prior to a swipe function being executed
+- `stop_browser_behavior` set to `false` will allow the user to select text within a Hammer enabled Sequence element.

 The Hammer events used by Sequence are `dragleft dragright release`.